 Workflow Triggers

 The Trigger is the event that starts a Workflow.
 Every workflow has exactly one trigger.
-Tadabase supports six trigger types — three for record changes, one for schedules, one for manual/component-based runs, and one for user account events.
+Tadabase supports several trigger types — for record changes, schedules, manual/component-based runs, user account events, and incoming webhooks from external services.

 Trigger types at a glance